Emergency Preparedness Training

 Classes are offered each semester.
-Contact the HMC Emergency Preparedness and Safety Coordinator for dates and times.
+Contact the Senior Director for Facilities, Emergency Preparedness and Safety for dates and times.

 CPR / AED

 Hands Only CPR is a process in which chest compressions are delivered to victims who are unconscious and not breathing.

 Defibrillation is a process in which an electronic device gives an electric shock to the heart.
 This helps reestablish normal contraction rhythms in a heart having dangerous arrhythmia or in cardiac arrest.
 AED training is the last hour of the CPR class.
 Training includes hands-on practice with campus AED unit in “trainer mode”.

 If you have taken a CPR and/or AED course and would like to take the exam for renewal and recertification, attend this 2 hour practice skills class.
 At the end of the class participants demonstrate skills and take the exam to renew certifications.
 Challenge participants must present proof of previous certification.